Lazaros Rota: Fortuna Sittard

 Rota's move to Fortuna Sittard was announced on 31 January 2020.
 He signed a 3.5 year contract with the Dutch club.
 On August 31, the Dutch club announced that the two sides had reached a mutual consensus to terminate the contract of the international defender.

 AEK Athens

 On 2 September 2021, AEK Athens announced the acquisition of the 24-year-old right back, for the next three years for an undisclosed fee.
 On April 10, he scored an equaliser, which was later voted the best goal of matchday 28, against Aris.
 The following week he scored in Ioannina against the local team.
 His goal was again voted the best of the specific matchday.

 International career

-In August 2020, he had called up to the Greece national football team for the UEFA Nations League against Slovenia and Kosovo.
+Rota was eligible to play for the Albania national football team due to having ethnic Albanian parents and the Greece national football team.
+In August 2020, Rota had called up to the Greece national football team for the UEFA Nations League against Slovenia and Kosovo.
 He made his debut on 11 October 2020 in a Nations League game against Moldova.